Beyond Meritocracy

 What makes the continuum so pernicious is precisely its continuity.
 We do not move from "benign compliance" to "participation in atrocity" through a clean break.
 We move through gradations, each normalized by the one before it.
 The person who has learned to sell unnecessary services without moral discomfort has practiced exactly the cognitive operation that, in different circumstances, enables far worse.

-But compartmentalization is not always complete.
+But compartmentalization is not always complete, and when we look closely the moral shield and the absent conditions for refusal turn out to operate at different levels of the same architecture.
+For the majority of participants the shield carries them through: the moral salience of what they are doing never gets sharp enough to require an active decision to keep participating, and the institutional role feels morally inert.
+This is what makes mundane compliance feel unremarkable and what allows institutions to operate without continual internal crises.
+The conditions-of-refusal mechanism is the floor that catches the cases where the shield fails.
 Some people in institutional roles continue to see what the role is designed to screen — the teacher who watches the sorting system destroy her students, the claims adjuster who recognizes the legitimate need behind the denied application, the development worker watching structural adjustment dismantle the communities she is paid to "develop."
 When recognition persists but the conditions for acting on it are absent — no material margin to absorb the cost of refusal, no organizational infrastructure through which individual seeing could become collective action — the result is not political awakening but individual pathology: burnout, PTSD symptomatology, substance abuse, moral exhaustion.
 The empathic capacity fires continuously against conditions that make both exit and transformation impossible, and the damage falls on the person who sees.
 This is not a failure of individual resilience.
-It is what recognition looks like when it cannot be translated into action — structural understanding without the organizational conditions for acting on it.[2]
+It is what recognition looks like when it cannot be translated into action.[4]

 Neither bad habit nor historical anomaly